 Most of the schools featured in this section accept children from newborn to five years of age, offering full-day programmes and half-day options.
-Children will traditionally begin Kindergarten (UK system) or a Pre-K class (US system) at their chosen primary school, in the year in which they turn four.
+Children will traditionally begin Kindergarten (UK system), Pre–K3 (US system) or Reception (the Government system) at their chosen primary school, in the year in which they turn four.

 On This Page

-If your child’s preschool covers such things as the correct pencil grip, the phonetic sounds of the alphabet and how to write numbers from one to ten, then this is a bonus and will definitely help your child transition to reading and writing.
-The top preschools do teach these things, while placing great emphasis on learning through play, beautiful manners and appropriate social interaction, which is why they are all full and very hard to get into.
-Do visit a few schools and get a feel for how happy the children are.
+If your child's preschool covers such things as the correct pencil grip, the phonetic sounds of the alphabet and how to write numbers from one to ten, then this is a bonus and will definitely help your child transition to reading and writing.
+The top preschools do teach these things, while placing great emphasis on learning through play, exceptional manners and appropriate social interaction, which is why they are all full and very hard to get into.

 Nurseries & Preschools

 Below we list the vast majority of Cayman’s nurseries and preschools.
 We list in detail where the school is located, what age range they take children from and to, what the monthly fees are, their opening hours, curriculum and their facilities.
 All preschools are also subject to regular school inspections, so make sure to read their inspection report if we list one.
 These reports are unbiased and truly enlightening.
 They say that a good preschool is the best start you can give your child.
 Not only are children little sponges willing to learn and grow, but they have amazing imaginations and an overwhelming desire to learn and be creative.
 A preschool or nurseries that encourages this with abundance is what every parent is hoping for.
 Cayman has many exceptional preschools and the others are trying very hard to improve what they offer their students.